 It is technically true that the standard for conviction in a criminal case is higher than the standard used by child protective services.
 But statistically it is absolutely not true that those sorts of agencies believe the kids all of the time, or even most of the time.
 The vast majority of the time when such accusations are investigated, the agencies determine that the allegations are probably unfounded.
 Unfortunately, other statistics indicates that they reach this conclusion erroneously more times than not.

 We also now know that at least one prosecutor was convinced that Murray was guilty.
 She withdrew charges related to the foster child not because there was insufficient evidence, but because the troubled teen ran away from the group home he’d been moved to, and was literally unavailable to testify.

 The teens were all kids who Murray had encountered because they were already troubled.
 They were in the system because of parental abuse, neglect, or abandonment.
 They had drug issues.
 They were exactly the sorts of kids that people wouldn’t believe.
-We know now from numerous studies that they are exactly the sorts of victims certain time of abusers seek out, precisely because of that lack of credibility.
+We know now from numerous studies that they are exactly the sorts of victims certain types of abusers seek out, precisely because of that lack of credibility.

-When the agency concluded the allegation of abuse by the foster teen were founded, they were required to notify Murray that his certification was being revoked and offer him a change to appeal the finding.
+When the agency concluded the allegations of abuse by the foster teen were founded, they were required to notify Murray that his certification was being revoked and offer him a chance to appeal the finding.
 Murray didn’t appeal.
 He instead left Oregon and returned to his home town, Seattle.
 Given the timing of his departure, I’m having a very hard time believing that he never received the notice and the offer of an appeal.
 So I don’t believe him when he says he never knew about the finding.